PHTO 202: Photojournalism

 Catalog Course Description

 This course introduces students to the theory and practice of photojournalism.
 Students learn the fundamentals of camera operation while photographing current events both on and off campus.
-The ethics of photojournalism is explored through study of the top press organization’s code of ethics and through critique of real world ethical violations.
+The ethics of photojournalism is explored through study of the top press organization’s code of ethics and through critique of real world scenarios.
 Photographers will learn the skill of caption writing, as well as, an industry standard digital workflow.
-In addition to class assignments students have the opportunity to collaborate with a reporter from a Citrus College publication.
+In addition to class assignments, students are encouraged to collaborate with the Citrus College "Clarion" and "Logos" publications staff.
 Material fee.
-36 lecture hours, 54 lab hours.
+36 lecture hours, 72 lab hours.

 Course Objectives

-- Express the emotion of a story through a single digital photograph
+- Communicate the emotion of a story through a single image

 - Identify current technical, legal, and ethical practices employed by photojournalists